arnicas/interactive-vis-course/Week1/README.md

 **Homework:** Fix [js_errors.html](js_errors.html) so it displays correctly.
 Send me the edited file, plus a screen cap of your console with the results of all the stages correctly showing.
 Subject line: "Week 1, JS errors".
 If you can't do it all, send me as far as you got.
 (20pt, Extra credit 10pt see end of the file.
 Partial credit given!)

-**Homework**: Download a UNICEF data set and format in Excel for use in visualization.
-Be sure you have at least 2 numeric data columns in it.
+**Homework**: Download a UNICEF data set (or related one on child/maternal mortality) of interest to you and format in Excel for use in visualization.
 Keep a copy of the Excel file(s) for yourself, but save out a CSV file that can be loaded into javascript.
 Make a gist with the csv file and send me the link: 'Week 1: CSV data.'
 (10pt, Extra credit: Add a calculated value column, 5pt)